sk-zk/streetlevel/README.md

 4: Unstitched
 5: Appears to be a synthetic depth map created from elevation data and building footprints
 6: Month and year only for official coverage, full date for inofficial coverage
-7: Only heading is implemented; inaccurate in some locations
+7: Only heading; pitch/roll conversion not yet implemented
 8: Only heading; pitch/roll do not appear to be available
 9: Previous and next image in sequence
 10: Month and year only